 Insurance Company Payments

-CCDHB will invoice you for your treatment costs.
+You will be invoiced for your treatment costs.
 You’ll need to arrange for your insurance company to pay the costs.
-You will remain personally liable until an insurance company has accepted full liability and CCDHB has been guaranteed payment.
+You will remain personally liable until an insurance company has accepted full liability and the service has been guaranteed payment.

 If your insurance company only covers part of the costs incurred, you will still be liable for the full bill.